 I wasn’t as lucky as King.
 I’m still trying to sort out my banking nightmare.
 But along the way, I’ve learned a thing or two about managing problems with online banks.
 Here’s what you need to know if it ever happens to you…

 In my case, HSBC’s policy is not to give out information about account closures over the phone.
-After speaking to six different customer service reps and two supervisors across four departments, I was simply told a letter explaining why would arrive in the mail in 10 business days.
+After speaking to six different customer service reps and two supervisors across four departments, I was simply told a letter explaining why it happened, would arrive in the mail in 10 business days.
 They wouldn’t reopen the account, and I could not have access to my funds.

-If you can, visit a branch and talk with someone in person.
+If you can, visit a branch and talk to someone in person.
 They may not be able to cut you a check right there, but you’ll get better information than talking to customer service over the phone.
 If you bank online, you’ll have to call customer service.
 Either way, keep a record of who you spoke to, what time you visited or called, and what was said.
 Trust me, it’ll come in handy.

 When I finally received a notice from HSBC 14 days after my phone call, it wasn’t what I had hoped.
 The letter simply said my account was reviewed as part of a routine evaluation of all accounts, and the bank had decided to close mine.
 Not exactly helpful, but keep any letters you receive from the bank.